 We currently have nine U.S. patents that cover Trokendi XR.
 We own all of the issued patents and pending patent applications.
-We have one patent issued each in Mexico, Australia, Japan and Canada for extended release topiramate.
-We also have two patents issued in Europe for extended release topiramate.
+We have one patent issued each in Mexico, Australia, Japan and Canada for extended release topiramate, and two patents issued in Europe.
 The nine issued U.S. patents covering Trokendi XR will expire no earlier than 2027.
-The Company has entered into settlement agreements with third parties permitting sale of a generic version of Trokendi XR on January 1, 2023 or earlier under certain circumstances.
+The Company has entered into settlement agreements with third parties permitting sale of a generic version of Trokendi XR on January 1, 2023, or earlier under certain circumstances.